Stuck in a Job Agreement: How Can I Navigate a Job Change Without a Relieving Letter?

 samvedan

-But in the present day world, a new employer will want to be certain that he is not taking on board a deserter, traitor, a dishonest employee or an incompetent employee and there is nothing wrong in such expectations.
-But "relieving letter" or at least "resignation acceptance" letter assures the new employer that you do not belong to the above mentioned categories.
+A relieving letter is a formality, and in reality, your "experience and learning" on the job that you are about to leave is more important than the said letter per se.
+In the present-day world, a new employer will want to be certain that they are not taking on board a deserter, traitor, a dishonest employee, or an incompetent employee, and there is nothing wrong in such expectations.
+But a "relieving letter" or at least a "resignation acceptance" letter assures the new employer that you do not belong to the above-mentioned categories.
 It is therefore in your interests to not go into a frenzy and desert your present job carrying a "liability" of not being able to convince new employers of your credibility.
-And competence without credibility will yet be a problem now and in future!
+Competence without credibility will yet be a problem now and in the future!

-However is you state the facts and the new employer accepts these, you could leave the present job successfully without getting your profile/prospects tarnished!
+However, if you state the facts and the new employer accepts these, you could leave the present job successfully without getting your profile/prospects tarnished!

-A safe approach will be follow the custom and get relieved properly.
-If you wish to either take a chance or if you have to take a chance, the outcome will remain unpredictable with greater chances of things going against you that for you!
+A safe approach will be to follow the custom and get relieved properly.
+If you wish to either take a chance or if you have to take a chance, the outcome will remain unpredictable with greater chances of things going against you than for you!
+Three months is not so long a period that you should risk your career for this deemed urgency.
+It is perhaps better to find ways and means to contain the urgency than to stake a career!

-Your decision will depend on your situation which only you know best.
+Your decision will depend on your situation, which only you know best.
 We can only wish you well!

 December 5, 2012